-The minister of health stated in his recent visit to the province “The activities of the response to Beni and Butembo have been severely disrupted following the demonstrations of the population,” he further added “The majority of the teams were unable to deploy in both cities but were able to work remotely with local health workers who maintained minimal field activity.”
+The minister of health stated in his recent visit to the province “The activities of the response to Beni and Butembo have been severely disrupted following the demonstrations of the population,” he further added, “The majority of the teams were unable to deploy in both cities but were able to work remotely with local health workers who maintained minimal field activity.”

 Dr. Tedros Adhanom Ghebreyesus, WHO’s director-general, made a statement regarding the outbreak “We have reached a critical point in the Ebola response.
-After intensification of field activities, we were seeing hopeful signs in many areas, including a recent decrease in cases in Beni,” Tedros states “These gains could be lost if we suffer a period of prolonged insecurity, resulting in increased transmission.
+After the intensification of field activities, we were seeing hopeful signs in many areas, including a recent decrease in cases in Beni,” Tedros states “These gains could be lost if we suffer a period of prolonged insecurity, resulting in increased transmission.
 That would be a tragedy for the local population, who have already suffered too much.”